-Members of this year's Zayin class, the B'nai Mitzvah class, light the holiday candles and teach us about Yom Kippur.
+Members of this year's Zayin class, the B'nai Mitzvah class, lead us in lighting the holiday candles and expressing hope and gratitude.

 May these lights kindle reflection and introspection.
 May they guide us towards forgiveness, compassion, and meaningful connections in this New Year.